glTF PBR Materials / Blender

-If your content needs to be compatible with glTF 2.0 standard for some reason, you can use simple material setup based on the Principled BSDF shader node.
+If your content needs to be fully-compatible with glTF 2.0 standard for some reason, you'll need to use the simplistic material setup.
+This setup is based on a limited set of Blender nodes which should be connected with each other as specified below.

-For usage example, check out the following demo from the Asset Store: GLTF Compat.
+For usage example, check out the GLTF Compat demo (also available in the Asset Store).

 Texture Packing

-The glTF 2.0 standard requires that you pack the PBR components of materials in a single image (aka ORM texture):
+The glTF 2.0 standard implies that you pack the PBR components of materials into a single image (aka ORM texture):

 Setting Up